 - a reconciliation to ensure all contributions were processed using monthly Aviva reporting data;

 - a quarterly reconciliation of the Plan’s membership transactions to Aviva records; and

 - an annual reconciliation of membership using data supplied from Aviva against membership held on the pension administration database.

-The Trustee has received assurance from the Plan’s DC provider, Aviva, from management reporting that they have adequate internal controls, including review procedures, and inbuilt automated controls within their systems, to ensure that core financial transactions relating to the Plan were processed promptly and accurately during the year.
+The Trustee has received assurance from Aviva via management reporting and oral assurance that they have adequate internal controls, including review procedures, and inbuilt automated controls within their systems, to ensure that core financial transactions relating to the Plan were processed promptly and accurately during the year.
 Any issues identified by the Trustee as part of its review processes (set out below) would be raised with the administrators immediately, and steps would be taken to resolve the issues.

 The processes the Trustee has in place for monitoring of core financial transactions are as follows:

 - Review of quarterly SLA reporting from Aviva, covering reporting on each type of transaction for the number of cases processed, and how many days each has taken.
 It has been noted that throughout the year there have still been instances where the performance has fallen below target.
 Management have continued to work closely with Aviva to ensure that measures have been put in place to rectify the issues.